0xSpaceShard/starknet-devnet-js/README.md

 ### Test

 Before running the tests with `npm test`, follow the steps defined in the [CI/CD config file](.circleci/config.yml).
-If your test relies on environment variables, load them with `getEnvVar`.
-Conversely, to find all environment variables that need to be set, search the repo for `getEnvVar`.
+If your new test relies on environment variables, load them with `getEnvVar`.
+Conversely, to find all environment variables that need to be set before running existing tests, search the repo for `getEnvVar`.